-Students who are designated as Graphic Design pre-majors (those who have gone through a preliminary departmental review), School of Fine Arts undecided students, other Miami majors or external transfer students submit a graphic design portfolio in March of the spring semester.
+Students who are designated as Communication Design pre-majors (those who have gone through a preliminary departmental review), College of Creative Arts undecided students, other Miami majors or external transfer students submit a graphic design portfolio in March of the spring semester.
 For the majority of the students this is at the close of their first year.
-Graphic design faculty review these portfolios and then interview potential applicants to the Graphic Design program.
+Communication design faculty review these portfolios and then interview potential applicants to the Communication Design program.

 We accept around 20 students a year.
 Students who are not accepted can reapply the following year.
 Many of these return applicants build their portfolios further and are accepted that next year.

 - Because we accept only 20 a year, studios maintain a strong student/faculty ratio and we are able to guarantee placement in all required graphic design courses.

 - Waiting a year to evaluate work gives all students a chance to build their portfolios, regardless of the strength of their high school art programs.

 - If a student either does not get into the communication design program or decides to major in something else, art courses taken freshmen year can be applied toward another major, either as electives or required courses depending on the major.

 - Some schools handle the need to limit studio size differently.
 They accept students directly into graphic design programs, but then cull extra students out through excessively rigorous coursework their freshmen year.
 We don’t agree with this philosophy.
 Students who don’t make it through the first year at such schools end up with wasted course credits, poor GPAs, and low spirits.